 - An innovative transfer program with National Louis University that offers a seamless transfer of credits for students who want to earn their bachelor's degree.

-- Program accreditation from the Illinois Certification Board and the Council for Standards in Human Service Education.
+- Program accreditation from the Illinois Certification Board.

 College of DuPage is one of a handful of colleges in the state to offer an approved Addiction Counseling degree and certificate for addictions counseling.
 In addition to addiction-related issues, students in the addictions counseling program study contemporary treatment approaches, behavior modification, cross-cultural communications, ethics in counseling, family education and treatment models, group dynamics, interpersonal dynamics and psychopharmacology.